All Episodes

 Osama bin Laden threatened the U.S. on the eve of our 2004 elections if we didn't vote the way he wanted.

-When the choice is between knuckling under or seeing American cities blasted off the face of the earth, that is the point of no return, and we're drifting towards it, chattering away about legalisms and politics.
+That is the point of no return, and we're drifting towards it, chattering away about legalisms and politics.

-Thank you, Dr. Sowell.
+Thank you, Dr. Soule.

 Here is Chris in Chattanooga, Tennessee.

-You're up next, sir on the EIB network.
+You're up next, sir, on the EIB network.

-Kittos from Chatanegra, Russia.
+Kiddos from Chattanooga, Russia.

 Thank you, sir.